MarcoMuellner/ghcontext/README.md

 ### A note on tokens

-**GitCP requires a GitHub token for authentication.
+**ghcontext requires a GitHub token for authentication.
 You are responsible for managing your token securely, and you should give it only the scopes really necessary for your use case.
-For example, if you only need to read public repositories, you can create a token with the `public_repo` scope.
-GitCP does not need write access to your repositories.**
+For example, if you only need to read public repositories, you can create a token with the `public_repo` scope. ghcontext does not need write access to your repositories.**

 ### Installation